josevcm/nfc-laboratory/src/nfc-lib/lib-ext/mufft/src/main/doxygen/fft.md

     exp(-ix) = cos(x) - isin(x) = exp(ix)*

 Basically, the complex exponential is a complex valued oscillator.
-This makes sense, since the fourier transform is essentially correlating the input signal against various oscillators, which allows us to extract receiverFrequency components.
+This makes sense, since the fourier transform is essentially correlating the input signal against various oscillators, which allows us to extract frequency components.
 Complex oscillators can distinguish between positive frequencies and negative frequencies (which will become relevant in a bit), but other than that they're pretty much ye olde sinusoids.

-### Continous receiverFrequency domain to discrete receiverFrequency domain
+### Continous frequency domain to discrete frequency domain

 To make the fourier transform practical, we need to assume that our signal is repeating in some way.
 Lets assume we have a signal x(t) defined from t = 0 to T. x(t + T) = x(t).